 Treatment of Dengue

 Treatment of dengue is symptomatic.
 Acetaminophen can be used, but NSAIDs (nonsteroidal anti-inflammatory drugs), including aspirin, should be avoided because bleeding is a risk.
-Aspirin increases the risk of Reye syndrome Reye Syndrome Reye syndrome is a rare form of acute encephalopathy and fatty infiltration of the liver that tends to occur after some acute viral infections, particularly when salicylates are used.
-Diagnosis... read more in children and should be avoided for that reason.
+Aspirin increases the risk of Reye syndrome Reye Syndrome Reye syndrome is a rare form of acute encephalopathy and fatty infiltration of the liver that occurs almost exclusively in children The cause of Reye syndrome is unknown, but many cases seem... read more in children and should be avoided for that reason.

 Prevention of Dengue

 People in endemic areas should try to prevent mosquito bites.
 To prevent further transmission by mosquitoes, patients with dengue should be kept under mosquito netting until the 2nd bout of fever has resolved.

 In the US, CYD-TDV (Dengvaxia) is approved for use in children and adolescents 9 to 16 years of age who have laboratory-confirmed previous dengue virus infection and are living in an area where dengue is endemic (1 Prevention reference Dengue is a mosquito-borne disease caused by a flavivirus.
 Dengue fever usually results in abrupt onset of high fever, headache, myalgias, arthralgias, and generalized lymphadenopathy, followed... read more ) .
 Dengue-endemic areas include the US territories of American Samoa, Puerto Rico, and the U.S. Virgin Islands, and freely associated states, including the Federated States of Micronesia, the Republic of Marshall Islands, and the Republic of Palau.